Top 10 Attractions in Haralson County

 Intersection of Hwy 100 N. and Robertson Ave., Tallapoosa, GA 30176

 Sewell Mill Events Facility was established in September 2009 to serve as the first multipurpose community and professional center for the residents of Haralson County.
 The Mill is a catalyst and support system for social gatherings, community functions, and artisan endeavors.
 Built in 1918, this historical building gives honor and remembrance to our region’s glorious past as “The Clothing Center of The South”.
-To honor the Textile history of Haralson County, a museum of the Textile Industry in Bremen has been created inside Sewell Mill.
+To honor the Textile history of Haralson County, an Exhibit of the Textile Industry in Bremen has been created inside Sewell Mill.
 You can now take a Self-Guided Tour of the museum.
-As you enter in the front door you will see a Time Clock near photos of some of the history of Sewell Mill.
+As you enter in the front door, you will see a Time Clock near photos of some of the history of Sewell Mill.
 A card is located near the clock to prompt you to each step.
 Begin by Clocking In.
 You are now an employee at work at Sewell Manufacturing.
 Follow the prompts through each step.
 The tour will take approximately 20 minutes but will take you back in time to the days of the textile experience.
-Museum is open 9 a.m.- 5 p.m.
-Monday through Friday.

 126 Hamilton Avenue, Bremen, Georgia 30110